High-definition television: Analog systems

+Development

 The NHK (Japan Broadcasting Corporation) began researching to "unlock the fundamental mechanism of video and sound interactions with the five human senses" in 1964, after the Tokyo Olympics.
+In 1970 they began developing HDTV with extensive pyschophysical testing and in 1972 submitted a draft of their study program to Study Group II of Comité Consultatif International Radio (CCIR).
 NHK set out to create an HDTV system that scored much higher in subjective tests than NTSC's previously dubbed HDTV.
 This new system, NHK Color, created in 1972, included 1125 lines, a 5:3 (1.67:1) aspect ratio and 60 Hz refresh rate.
+In 1973, NHK published papers on a 1125 line camera and CRT display devices, and the following year, the CCIR Study Group II issued Report 801 on HDTV.

-The Society of Motion Picture and Television Engineers (SMPTE), headed by Charles Ginsburg, became the testing and study authority for HDTV technology in the international theater.
+In 1977, the Society of Motion Picture and Television Engineers (SMPTE), headed by Charles Ginsburg, formed a study group on HDTV and became the testing and study authority for HDTV technology internationally.
 SMPTE would test HDTV systems from different companies from every conceivable perspective, but the problem of combining the different formats plagued the technology for many years.

-There were four major HDTV systems tested by SMPTE in the late 1970s, and in 1979 an SMPTE study group released A Study of High Definition Television Systems:
+There were four major HDTV systems tested by SMPTE in the late 1970s: